Huntington Township, Adams County, Pennsylvania

 Huntington Township is a rural township which is located in Adams County, Pennsylvania, United States.
 The population was 2,369 at the time of the 2010 census.

 History

 Huntington Township is the oldest township in Adams County.
 It was founded in 1745.
 Latimore Township was formed out of Huntington Township in 1807.
 The Borough of York Springs was separated from Huntington in 1868, and functioned as a business, social and religious center for Huntington for centuries.

 Since the Civil War, Huntington Township has been a Republican stronghold due largely to its social conservatism and rural character.
 Republican candidates for office regularly obtain over 80% of the popular vote in general elections.

-The currently serving township supervisors are David Boyer (Chairman), Paul Guise (Vice Chairman), and Jeffrey King.

 Geography

 According to the United States Census Bureau, the township has a total area of 65.1 km2, of which 65.0 km2 is land and 0.1 sqkm, or 0.20%, is water.
 It contains the census-designated place of Idaville.